 Goodwill.
 Goodwill is carried at cost less accumulated impairment losses, if any.
-The Group tests goodwill for impairment at least annually and whenever there are indications that goodwill may be impaired.
+Under IAS 36 "Impairment of Assets" the Group tests goodwill for impairment at least annually and whenever there are indications that goodwill may be impaired.
+If such indications exist, the Bank estimates the recoverable amount of goodwill.
+In case if the carrying amount of goodwill is greater than its estimated recoverable amount an impairment loss of goodwill is recognized in the Group's consolidated income statement.
 Goodwill is allocated to the cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the business combination.
 Such units or group of units represent the lowest level at which the Group monitors goodwill, and are not larger than an operating segment.
 Gains or losses on disposal of an operation within a cash generating unit to which goodwill has been allocated include the carrying amount of goodwill associated with the disposed operation, generally measured on the basis of the relative values of the disposed operation and the portion of the cash-generating unit which is retained.